sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 #### Matrix Assembly

-When the linear solver assembles the system matrix in a compressed sparse row data structure, it is possible to use a matrix where the entries are blocs of 3x3.
+**Assembling by blocks**: When the linear solver assembles the system matrix in a compressed sparse row data structure, it is possible to use a matrix where the entries are blocs of 3x3.
 This is much faster to assemble.
 It is the most efficient when the simulation only involves 3 degrees of freedom per node (known as "Vec3d" in the SOFA template).
 The template parameter to use is `CompressedRowSparseMatrixMat3x3d`.
 Note that all solvers do not support this template parameter.

+**Parallel assembly of independent matrices**: Mapped components contributes to a matrix data structure different from the main matrix.
+Once they are assembled, the mapped matrices are projected into the main DoFs space via mappings jacobian matrices.
+Since the main matrix and the mapped matrices are independent, they can be assembled in parallel.
+To activate this option, enable the Data `parallelAssemblyIndependentMatrices` in `MatrixLinearSystem`.

 #### Matrix Assembly vs. Matrix Free